Category Archives: Technology

 “It’s super-smart!”

 iPHONE: Hi, Steve.
 Who do you want to talk to today?
 STEVE: I’ve told you before not to say that. iPHONE: Sorry.
 My little joke.
 Who should I ring?
 STEVE: I’d like to speak to my broker. iPHONE: Are you sure you want to do that?
 STEVE: Of course I’m sure.
-Don’t get sma… Just connect me, okay? iPHONE: Do you […]
+Don’t get sma… Just […]

 Nokia PC Suite Connection Tip